wintercms/meta/release-notes/build-460.md

 ## Security Improvements
 - Prevent tabnabbing that could theoretically occur from a backend user clicking the "Preview" button in the backend navigation and having the tab taken over by the frontend site
 - Added new global JS function `ocJSON()` to framework.js for parsing loose JSON safely
+- Return a 403 response when a frontend AJAX request fails the CSRF check instead of failing silently
+- Added support for XSRF cookies as a fallback for when a CSRF token is not included in an AJAX request

 ## Translation Improvements:
 - Improved Polish translation